 Accommodation providers offering walkers free eggs for breakfast and free pick up from the Visitor Centre, all part of the old fashioned service and hospitality.
 There are even old fashioned hamburgers -those ones with egg, bacon, cheese, tomato, lettuce, beetroot, everything to eat in or take away.

 Northcliffe has accommodation to suit all tastes and budgets, from luxury chalets situated amongst towering Karri to home style B&Bs where you can rise early and help feed the calves.
 In town there is a choice of hotel or motel accommodation.
 Most accommodation providers offer free pick up from the Visitor Centre.

 From the visitor information centre you can access the stunning sculpture walk trail – Understory.
 Understory is a nationally unique art in nature experience that everyone can enjoy.
 Artworks are located along a 1.2km walk trail through pristine native forest.
 Forty artists, international, interstate and local contributed to the sculptures exhibited in the park.
 Choose from five different audio tours to complement your experience.
-The Red Tree Gallery holds regular exhibitions for artist, photographers and potters.
+The Painted Tree Gallery holds regular exhibitions for artist, photographers and potters.

 To get a feeling for life as it was for early European settlers browse the historical collection at the Northcliffe Pioneer Museum.